DaveParillo/intermediate-cpp/_sources/glossary.rst

       each node has a fixed number of children (some of which might be ``null``).
       General tree nodes tend to be harder to implement for this reason.

+   generic programming
+      A computer programming style in which functions are written using *placeholders for* types.
+In C++ this is accomplished using templates.
+      Templates are used to create actual functions for specific types as needed.

    hash function
       In a :term:`hash system`, the function that converts a